VA spacecraft

-While the VA spacecraft has seen some successful uncrewed test flights, both with and without a Functional Cargo Block, it never served in its intended role as a lunar or Almaz crew vehicle when the programs was canceled, and neither was it ever launched together with an Almaz space station.

 VA was the first spacecraft to be launched into orbit twice, as Kosmos 929 was recovered and launched again as Kosmos 998.
 Gemini 2 was launched into space twice, but both launches were suborbital.

+While the VA spacecraft performed successful uncrewed test flights, both with and without a Functional Cargo Block, it never served in its intended role as a lunar vehicle due to cancellation of the soviet crewed lunar program, and it was never launched together with an Almaz space station.

 Design

-The VA spacecraft was initially designed as part of the LK-1 crewed lunar flyby spacecraft and then the LK-700 spacecraft, but got later repurposed for the Almaz space station program.

 LK-1 – crewed lunar flyby spacecraft

 First work on the VA spacecraft began on 13 May 1961 by Vladimir Chelomey's OKB-52 design bureau, in response to the US Apollo program.

 The VA spacecraft consisted of three main parts: